State-of-Charge Aware EV Charging: Simulations

 \subsection{Test Cases and Simulation Setup}

 We use both synthetic dataset and real-world EV charging station data from ACN-Data~\cite{lee2019acn}.
 In the synthetic data, we model the commuting pattern for a workspace charging station using a Poisson process, and randomly sample the initial SOC and required energy for each individual EV.
 For the ACN-Data, we process the EV data in the week of September 5th to September 11th in 2021 for the Caltech site.
 The charging session temporal distribution is illustrated in Fig. \ref{fig:session}.
+For the synthetic case, we simulate charging scheduling with $\alpha=\{0.02, 0.03, 0.05\}$ and for the real data case, we have $\alpha=\{0.05, 0.08, 0.1\}$.
 We choose charging station power capacity $P(t)$ such that offline feasible solution can be found given the EV charging demand.
 We notice the synthetic data has a sharper morning peak with regard to charging sessions.

 We include a brief introduction of other implemented EV charging schemes for method comparisons: \begin{itemize} \item The ES algorithm allocates available charging power supply equally to all active EV charging sessions at each timestep while satisfying each EV's minimum and maximum charging rate. \item The EDF algorithm assigns $\bar{u}_i$ to EVs with earliest deadlines while keeping the sum of charging power less or equal to $P(t)$. \item The ordinary \texttt{MPC} algorithm iteratively solves \eqref{equ:MPC} with a fixed $\bar{u}_i$, and other settings are kept the same as \texttt{SOC\_MPC}. \end{itemize}